Latent space models for grouped multiplex networks: Introduction

 \section{Introduction}

-Complex multilayer network datasets have become ubiquitous in many statistical applications, with neuroscience, genetics, social sciences, and economics, among others.
-Notable examples of such datasets include brain connectivity networks observed in a group of patients, protein-protein interaction networks observed across multiple tissues, or trade networks between countries for various goods.
-The development of statistical methodologies for modeling such data has been an active area of research in recent years.
-This led to natural generalizations of classical single-layer models, such as the stochastic block model (SBM) \citep{Holland1983}, the random dot product graph (RDPG) \citep{Young2007, Athreya2017}, and the unifying model of \cite{MaMaUnifModel2020} to their respective multilayer versions \citep{MSBM2015, Jones2021MRDPG, xuefei2020flexiblelatspace}.
-Other lines of work focused on Bayesian latent space approaches \citep{Gollini2016, SalterTownshend2017, DAnegelo2019, Sosa2021}, and some attempted to develop novel frequentist approaches, such as the Common Subspace Independent Edge Model (COSIE) \citep{Arroyo2019} and the MultiNeSS model \citep{multiness, TianYinqiu2024}.
-Despite their methodological differences, all of these models address the same key question of how to model the common structure shared by all layers, while incorporating individual network-specific information.
-For example, multilayer SBM does that by assuming the community labels of the nodes to be the same across layers but allowing the community connectivity probabilities to differ, COSIE assumes all expected layer adjacency matrices lie in a common subspace but can differ within it, and MultiNeSS allows for decomposition of each layer's latent space into a disjoint union of the shared and individual subspaces.
+Complex multilayer network datasets have become ubiquitous in many area of applications, including neuroscience, genetics, social sciences, and economics, among others.
+Examples of such datasets include brain connectivity networks observed in a group of patients, protein-protein interaction networks observed across multiple tissues, or trade networks in multiple commodities between countries; in all these cases, the same set of nodes is shared across multiple networks (layers).
+A number of statistical methods for such data have been proposed, including natural generalizations of single-layer models, such as the stochastic block model (SBM) \citep{Holland1983}, the random dot product graph (RDPG) \citep{Young2007, Athreya2017}, and the latent variable model of \cite{MaMaUnifModel2020} to their respective multilayer versions \citep{han2015consistent, Jones2021MRDPG, xuefei2020flexible}.
+Other lines of work focused on Bayesian approaches to latent space models \citep{gollini2016joint, SalterTownshend2017, DAnegelo2019, Sosa2021}, and models based on low-rank assumptions, such as the Common Subspace Independent Edge Model (COSIE) \citep{Arroyo2019} and the MultiNeSS model \citep{multiness, TianYinqiu2024}.
+All of these models, in various ways, focus on how to model the common structure shared by all the layers, while accounting for individual layer-specific information.
+For example, the multilayer SBM assumes the communities to be the same across layers but allows their connection probabilities to differ, COSIE assumes all expected layer adjacency matrices lie in a common subspace, and MultiNeSS decomposes each layer's latent space into shared and individual subspaces.